postmanlabs/labs-docs/src/pages/postman-api-client/websocket-client/websocket-client-overview.md

 ### Adding Socket.IO event names and arguments

 Sending events with a Socket.IO connection includes the ability to add event names and arguments.
-This enables you to listen to specific events.
+This enables you to listen to only specific events.

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
 If you select **Send** without entering a name, the default name `message` will be used.

-If the **Acknowledgement** option is selected, the server will acknowledge that it has received the message.
+There is also an **Acknowledgement** option; when selected, the server will acknowledge that it has received the message.

 <img src="https://assets.postman.com/postman-docs/socketio-event-name.jpg" alt="Socket.IO event name" width="500px">

 You can also add arguments to a Socket.IO connection.
-Select **+ Arg** in the editor pane.
-This opens a sidebar with a new argument that you can use to add the argument's message.
+In the bottom left of the editor pane, select **+ Arg**.
+A sidebar will open to the left of the editor pane adding an argument and a new editor pane for the argument's message.
 Hover over an existing argument and select **x** to delete it.
 The workflow to inspect each argument's message is similar.

 <img src="https://assets.postman.com/postman-docs/socketio-second-arg.jpg" alt="Socket.IO arguments" width="400px">